Aminu Abdullahi Shagali: Bills and motion sponsored

-Shagali was the then 5th speaker of Kaduna State House of Assembly, Under his watch as the 5th speaker of the State, a total number of 86 bills were received and 82 bills have being passed into law.
+Shagali was the then 5th speaker of Kaduna State House of Assembly, under his watch as the 5th speaker of the State, a total number of 86 bills were received and 82 bills have been passed into law.
 He co-sponsored and passed the Kaduna Investment Promotion agency bill, which paves way to The Kaduna State Investment Promotion Agency (KADIPA) achievements and economic sustainability.

-Personal life

-Shagali is married with Five children.